 Did Africans See Themselves as Unified People?

 African tribes sold members of other tribes — they did not see them as part of one big “African tribe.”
 This is like the American Indians.
-Whites did not fight against “Indians” they fought against a large number of tribes that mostly hated each other and fought over resources.
-The Indians would trade with the “white man” then use the arms against other Indian tribes.
+Whites did not fight against “Indians”; they fought against many tribes that mostly hated each other and fought over resources.
+The Indians would trade with the “white man” then use these arms against other Indian tribes.
 This is the same thing that happened in Africa.
 African slaving tribes used resources from slave-trading against other tribes.
 Africa still has slavery today — so it is accepted in many countries.
 Mauritiana only made slavery illegal in 2008 — but it is not an enforced law.

 You can go right now and buy slaves in Africa, Southeast Asia, India.